Building Bridges through a Shared Passion for Baseball.

-Baseball has a long and rich heritage in the Caribbean region and is considered as much the national pastime in many of these countries as it is in the United States.
+Baseball has a long and rich heritage throughout the Caribbean region.
 The sport thus represents the ideal path to follow – a bridge – toward increased cooperation, communication and understanding.
 Respectful engagement through the common language of baseball, our shared passion, supports the overall development of the sport and brings many diverse countries and cultures closer together.

-As a U.S.-based 501(c)(3) charitable organization, CEBF continues to develop and implement youth-focused programs and activities that foster goodwill, promote people-to-people contact, and enhance mutual understanding and cultural education among the U.S., Cuba and other Caribbean neighbors and in the communities in which we serve.
+As a U.S.-based 501(c)(3) charitable organization, CEBF continues to develop and implement youth-focused programs and activities that foster goodwill, promote people-to-people contact, and enhance mutual understanding and cultural education among the U.S. and our Caribbean neighbors and in the communities in which we serve.

-While initially focusing our international efforts on programs with Cuba, CEBF will also feature exchanges and activities with other baseball-loving areas of the Caribbean region, including Puerto Rico, the Dominican Republic, Mexico and Aruba.
-Moreover, CEBF will engage various cities in the U.S., with a particular focus on New Orleans and Port Charlotte, Florida, home to the two affiliated Minor League Baseball clubs owned by CEBF’s affiliate (the Caribbean Baseball Initiative or CBI): the New Orleans Baby Cakes, Triple-A affiliate of the Miami Marlins, and the Charlotte Stone Crabs, Single-A affiliate of the Tampa Bay Rays.
+While focusing international efforts in the Caribbean – Cuba, Puerto Rico, Jamaica, the Dominican Republic, Mexico, and others – CEBF is also active in various cities within the U.S., with a particular focus on Wichita, Kansas and Port Charlotte, Florida, home to the two affiliated Minor League Baseball clubs owned by CEBF’s sister organization, the Caribbean Baseball Initiative (CBI): the Wichita Wind Surge, Triple-A affiliate of the Miami Marlins, and the Charlotte Stone Crabs, Single-A affiliate of the Tampa Bay Rays.

 Programming in the U.S., Cuba and Caribbean region